We Offer Illinois BASSET Certification Online Now

 DUI penalties for those 21 and over:

-1st Conviction A minimum loss of driving privileges for one-year.
+1st Conviction A minimum loss of driving privileges for one year.
 Imprisonment for a possible one-year term.
 Up to $2500 in fines.

-DUI penalties for under age of 21
+DUI penalties for those under the age of 21

 1st Conviction Loss of driving privileges for a minimum of 2 years.
 A possible one-year prison term.
-A fine up to $2,500.
+A fine of up to $2,500.

 ILLINOIS DRIVERS LICENSE AND ID CARDS